cacker/XClasses/README.md

 #### 2.3.1.
 Before method hooks
 Returning anything except CONTINUE_EXECUTION will lead to blocked execution of the original method.
 Also it will change the return value for non void methods.
-To increase the readability I suggest to use STOP_EXECUTION in order to increase the readability.
+To increase the readability I suggest to use STOP_EXECUTION.
 Note: This works only for void methods and methods which are able to return null.
 Otherwise it could lead to a crash of the app which holds the original class.
 ```java